Design discussions

 Guidelines for code contributors

 When you are working on a PR that includes frontend changes, you may find it helpful to get interactive feedback on the design.
-The best way to do so is by posting a message in the #design stream in the Zulip development community.
+The best way to do so is by posting a message in the #design channel in the Zulip development community.

 When to post